BAO Site Information

 The BAO was originally constructed to support atmospheric boundary layer probes (e.g., temperature, humidity, wind, and turbulence sensors).
 Data from these sensors was used in a number of fundamental boundary layer studies and to assess the performance of a wide variety of ground- based remote sensing systems developed by PSL (e.g., radar, lidar, sodar).
 The dozens of publications that resulted from these studies have established the BAO tower as a premier boundary layer observation facility.

 Over the years use of the BAO expanded.
-NOAA ESRL's Global Monitoring Laboratory began to make measurements from the top the BAO tower in 1985 in an effort to extend NOAA's radiation observational network and to take advantage of the unique opportunity presented by the tower.
+NOAA Global Monitoring Laboratory began to make measurements from the top the BAO tower in 1985 in an effort to extend NOAA's radiation observational network and to take advantage of the unique opportunity presented by the tower.
 That opportunity was to be able to view a relatively large surface area and make extended quantitative observations of solar and infrared radiation that is either reflected or emitted from that portion of the earth's surface.
 The size of the area sampled from the top of the BAO approaches that sampled by satellite or simulated in numerical weather and climate models.
 The land surface area surrounding the BAO was representative of an area whose complexities make it a challenge to interpret in satellite data or to properly model numerically, but which is similar to a significant portion of the earth's land surface.
 This defining test for the satellite observations and General Circulations Models (GCM) made the data particularly valuable.
 The data collected on the BAO tower have been used in multiple satellite global radiation budget studies and by various GCM groups, including NOAA's Geophysical Fluid Dynamics Laboratory and European Center for Medium-Range Weather Forecasting.

 Additionally the BAO tower site was a participant in the World Climate Research Program's Baseline Surface Radiation Network (BSRN) that requires that the data meet certain high standards.
 The BSRN collects the data and provides it through its central high-visibility archive in Zurich, Switzerland.
-Data are also available directly from the ESRL/GMD radiation group in Boulder.
+Data are also available directly from the NOAA/GML radiation group in Boulder.
 The radiation data collected at the BAO tower were continuous, sampling once per second, 24 hours a day for the last 16 years with only minimal loss so that data are available for nearly any time frame of interest to the diverse user community.
 Also, such a long-term data set has become valuable in its own right as an important record of the local and regional climate as driven by and reflected in the energy budget obtained from such a uniquely representative vantage point.

 The BAO sat on 100 acres of State of Colorado land located in Erie, CO.
 This land is primarily agricultural and consists of natural grass and wheat fields.